 Flush Valve or End Cap:

 The end cap is important.
-Without it the water all runs out the end of the drip tube.
+Without it, the water all runs out the end of the drip tube.
 (Well, duhhh…) The water in a drip system flows very slowly in the tubes.
 This allows any sediment in the water to settle out, over time a layer of this sediment develops inside the tube and needs to be flushed out.
-In some climates algae may also grow in the tubes and need to be flushed out periodically.
+In some climates, algae may also grow in the tubes and need to be flushed out periodically.
 Normally drip tubes are flushed once a year.
 If you have algae problems you may need to flush the tubes more often.
 Automatic flush valves are available that flush the tubing each time the water is turned on.
 I do not feel that most of these are particularly effective.
 They simply do not flush for long enough or flush enough water out to remove much, if any, sediment or algae.
-My preference is to use a manual flush valve, or just use a simple hose-thread cap that you can remove to flush the tube.
-Here’s a money saving tip; you can make a end cap/manual flush valve by just bending over the end of the drip tubing on itself to crimp off the flow.
+My preference is to use a manual flush valve or just use a simple hose-thread cap that you can remove to flush the tube.
+Here’s a money-saving tip; you can make an end cap/manual flush valve by just bending over the end of the drip tubing on itself to crimp off the flow.
 Then use some wire or a cable/zip tie to hold the tube in the crimped position.
 Un-crimp and straighten the tube when you want to flush it.